10 Best Life Insurance Companies in Minnesota

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Minnesota is approximately 79.1 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Minnesota have been cancer, heart disease, and Covid-19.
-The homicide rate in Minnesota is about 3.6 homicides per 100,000 inhabitants, which is lower than the national average of 7.5.
+Over the past few years, the leading causes of death in Minnesota have been cancer, heart disease, and homicide.
+The homicide rate in Minnesota is about 3.6 homicides per 100,000 residents, which is lower than the national average of 7.5.

 Show Me Life Insurance Companies